thibaudclement/cs269i/docs/lecture-6.md

 - Without monetary transfers, we are limited to ordinal preferences.
 - When we force non-monetary transfers, people try to get their way under the table, which comes with legal issues (admissions scandal) and risks (illegal organ transplants, for both people who buy and sell organs)
-- We need a permission systems (as opposed to a permission-less system, such as the Internet or Bitcoin), otherwise,
+- We need a permissions systems (as opposed to a permission-less system, such as the Internet or Bitcoin), otherwise:
       - For instance in the Stanford housing lottery, you need a SUNet ID, so that applicants do not enter the draw with a bot and get a million lottery tickets.
       - With online reviews, we really have a problem with restaurants writing really good reviews for themselves and bad reviews for competing restaurants.